A Lagrangian filling for every cluster seed: The curve quiver with potential

 \section{The curve quiver with potential}

 Let $\Sigma$ be an oriented surface and $\SC=\{\g_1,\ldots,\g_b\}$, $b\in\N$, a collection of embedded oriented closed connected curves $\g_i\sse\Sigma$, $i\in[b]$, whose pairwise intersections are all transverse.
-Two such collections $\SC$ and $\SC'$ will be considered equal if there exist a diffeomorphism $\varphi\in\mbox{Diff}^c(\Sigma)$ such that $\varphi(\SC)=\SC'$.
+Two such collections $\SC$ and $\SC'$ will be considered equal if there { exists} a diffeomorphism $\varphi\in\mbox{Diff}^c(\Sigma)$ such that $\varphi(\SC)=\SC'$.
 In particular, two such collections $\SC$ and $\SC'$ related by compactly supported isotopies are considered to be equal.
 We assume that the only intersection points of curves in $\SC$ are double intersection points, i.e.~exactly two curves $\g_i,\g_j\in\SC$ intersect transversely at a given intersection point.
+From now onward, we always assume that $\Sigma$ is compact or at least of finite topological type.

 \begin{definition} Let $\Sigma$ be an oriented surface and $\SC=\{\g_1,\ldots,\g_b\}$, $b\in\N$, a collection of embedded oriented closed connected curves $\g_i\sse\Sigma$, $i\in[b]$.
 By definition, $\SC$ is said to be a curve configuration, or simply a configuration, if the classes $[\g_1],\ldots,[\g_b]$ in $H_1(\Sigma;\Z)$ form a basis. $\Box$ \end{definition}